Lead Brexit campaign group faces police inquiry over its spending

 Vote Leave resisted the investigation from the start and had refused to cooperate, the commission said.

+“With new facts arising every week ... we know their claims turned out to be fantasy but we now know they cheated too,” opposition lawmaker Chuka Umunna told parliament after demanding an urgent response from the government.

+“We cannot say with confidence that this foul play did not impact on the result.”

-May’s spokesman again repeated on Monday that there would no second referendum after a former British minister, Justine Greening, called for another vote to solve a parliamentary stalemate on Brexit.
+May’s spokesman said on Monday there would no second referendum after a former British minister, Justine Greening, called for another vote to solve a parliamentary stalemate on Brexit.

+“We are very clear that this was a legitimate democratic exercise in which the public delivered its opinion and that is what we’re going to be delivering on,” May’s spokesman told reporters on Tuesday.